Here we have a uncirculated Indianhead penny. It

 $29.99

-nice even red color and virtually mark free fields.
+a strong stike and virtually mark free fields.
 It's graded by

 NTC as Mint state 67 red.